-As part of the U.S. Department of Energy (DOE) Office of Fossil Energy's Hydrogen with Carbon Management (HCM) program, NETL research focuses on production and evaluation of carbon-neutral hydrogen (i.e., coupled to carbon capture and storage (CCS)) as a fuel and development of technologies to use carbon-neutral hydrogen from any source.
+As part of the U.S. Department of Energy (DOE) Office of Fossil Energy and Carbon Management (FECM) Hydrogen with Carbon Management (HCM) program, NETL research focuses on carbon-neutral hydrogen (i.e., with production coupled to carbon capture and storage) as a fuel and develops technologies to use carbon-neutral hydrogen from any source.

-The HCM program's efforts are promoted by the Department of Energy (DOE) Hydrogen Shot, with a goal of reducing clean hydrogen costs by 80% to \$1 per 1 kilogram (kg) within 1 decade (1-1-1) while expanding employment of the U.S. energy workforce.
-Seeking a cost-competitive decarbonized alternative to traditional fossil fuels, HCM has a research and development portfolio consisting of a new generation of carbon neutral or net-negative greenhouse gas emissions technologies.
+The HCM program's efforts are promoted by the DOE Hydrogen Shot, with a goal of reducing clean hydrogen costs by 80% to \$1 per 1 kilogram (kg) within 1 decade (1-1-1) while expanding employment of the U.S. energy workforce.
+Seeking a costcompetitive decarbonized alternative to traditional fossil fuels, HCM has a research and development portfolio consisting of a new generation of carbon-neutral or net-negative greenhouse gas emissions technologies.
 HCM comprises six subprogram activities: (1) Gasification Systems, (2) Advanced Turbines, (3) Reversible Solid Oxide Fuel Cells (R-SOFCs), (4) Advanced Energy Materials, (5) Sensors, Controls, and Other Novel Concepts, and (6) Simulation-Based Engineering.